NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 The tool will infer the datum and projection from the input images, if present.
 You can explicitly specify a coordinate system (e.g., mercator, sinusoidal) and a reference spheroid (i.e., calculated for the Moon, Mars, or Earth).
-Alternatively, the datum semi-axes can be set or a PROJ.4 string can be passed in.
+Alternatively, the datum semi-axes can be set, or a WKT or PROJ string can be passed in via ``--t_srs``.

 ::